NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/standard_metric_estimation/cbpe.rst

 ========================================

-Let's see how to use NannyML to estimate the performance of binary classification models in the absence of target data.
+Let's see how to use NannyML to estimate the performance of binary classification models in the absence of target data using CBPE.
 To find out how :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` estimates performance, read the :ref:`explanation of Confidence-based Performance Estimation<how-it-works-cbpe>`.

 .. note::